mst-ka/mst-ka-site/README.md

 ### Getting Started

-  1. Fork the repository from Github
+  1. Create a development branch of the repository
-  2. Clone the forked repository to your local device
-  3. In the firebase.json file, add your name and email to the contributors section.
+  2. In your new branch, edit the firebase.json file, add your name and email to the contributors section.
-  4. Commit the changes to your forked repo
+  3. Commit and push the changes to your branch
-  5. Submit a Pull Request.
+  4. Submit a Pull Request.

-Navigate to https://localhost:5000 & view the website After all this, lets have a second meeting to get planning a bit more in depth